 As the surf breaks are on different parts of the island, it's easier to move around by motorbike.
 Don't forget to get one with a board rack.
 Some spots are too far away to paddle to, so you might need a boat, too.
 Look for a boatman to take you.

 Start planning your Siargao surfing trip!
-If you want a hassle-free travel experience of Siargao Island, look into Siargao tours and activities that you can add to your itinerary.
+If you want a hassle-free travel experience of Siargao Island, check out the best resorts in Siargao and look into Siargao tours and activities that you can add to your itinerary.